EVALUATION INFORMATION

 4. Overall Consumer Value – 25%

 This category measures the quality to price ratio.
-Participants should provide information on how they justify consumer value.
+Participants should provide information on how they justify consumer value including where they see this product positioned in the market and what value factors will help the product stand out in the intended segment.

 Path From Submissions to Results